fishcus/KAP-manual/en/model/model_design/computed_column/README.md

 ![Nested computed column](images/nest_computed_column_en.png)

 Click **Check** to validate the expression.
-Kafka data source is an exception, as it does not support expression check at the moment due to technical limitation.
+Kafka fact table is an exception, as it does not support expression check at the moment due to technical limitation.